28 Oct 2012

 Okay, on to top casting directors.
 Casting directors audition and help choose all the speaking roles in movies, television shows and plays.
 They are often the liaisons between the agents, directors and actors.
 The two casting directors you will run into the most are John Peros and RJ.
 Both casting directors have developed a strong reputation.
 I have auditioned for both casting directors many times.
 They also offer workshops for how to be your best at auditions.
 Orlando often casts talent for commercials.
 RJ’s casting website is http://www.rjscasting.com and John Peros website is http://www.johnperoscasting.com.
 In addition, Kimberly and Mark Mullen from Mullen Casting are reputable leaders in the Central Florida market.

 There are many highly respected agents in the area.
-Top agents include but are not limited too; the Diamond Agency, Central Florida Talent, Azuree Talent Agency, Bi Coastal Talent Inc. And if you are lucky, you might get into Hurt Garver talent.
-The Hurt Agency is for talent and models as well.
+Top agents include but are not limited too; the Diamond Agency, Central Florida Talent, Azuree Talent Agency, Bi Coastal Talent Inc. And if you are lucky, you might get into Brevard Talent and/or Hurt Garver talent.

 As an actor, you will need a resume and headshot.
 I have had numerous pictures done by the Wet Orange Studio with photographer Michael Cairns. (http://www.wetorangestudio.com) You can find a list of additional photographers on the website http://www.actorsinfobooth.com.
 This informative site provides information on auditions, an agent list, workshops etc.